n0t-4m17h/prompt_tester/README.md

 - System Admin will simply have a list of all Paid Users, and every option they also have (hence "...access to all user information...").
   - special set of credentials, no unique UI either (other than list of Paid Users)
-  - maybe just /notadmin route to enter special creds
+  - maybe just /notadmin route to enter special creds?? idk yet
+- Sidebar: Spec only mentions "Prompt Tester" module, so used SideBar to hold previous chats
+- Simplified LLM roles to just User and Assistant, along with a single model (feasibility convenience)

 ## Setting up the Program